cybozu-go/cke/docs/ckecli.md

 ### `ckecli resource set FILE`

 Register user-defined resources listed in `FILE`.
+If `FILE` is "-", then resources are read from stdin.

 The registered resources will be synchronized with Kubernetes by CKE.

 ### `ckecli resource delete FILE`

 Remove user-defined resources listed in `FILE` from etcd.
+If `FILE` is "-", then resources are read from stdin.

 Note that Kubernetes resources will not be removed automatically.